 What should I expect during my first visit?

-During your initial visit, Dr Lobo will spend up to an hour going through the full medical history, and undertake a thorough physical examination to look for causes of hypertension and what damage high BP may have already caused.
+During your initial visit, Prof. Lobo will spend up to an hour going through the full medical history, and undertake a thorough physical examination to look for causes of hypertension and what damage high BP may have already caused.
 Following this he will make recommendations for any further investigations that may be necessary and also formulate a treatment plan which will involve lifestyle measures and possibly drug therapy for hypertension.
 Follow up appointments can thereafter be organized to go through the results of the tests and assess the impacts of treatment.